e-sr/moonboard/doc/BUILD-WALL.md

 ### Tools
 - 12mm Wood Drill (Hexagon mount, round shaft can be to weak for 4cm wood)
-- 13mm Wood Drill (Hexagon mount, round shaft can be to weak for 4cm wood)
+- 13mm Wood Drill (Hexagon mount, round shaft can be to weak for 4cm wood) - for the 12mm LED holes
+- Handsaw
+- Lots of spax screws, bits (torx)

 ## Further readings:
 - [Howto Build a Moonboard](https://www.moonboard.com/how-to-build-your-moonboard/) - Original description